True Romance: Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 61 reviews, with an average rating of 7.6/10.
 The website's critics consensus reads, "Fueled by Quentin Tarantino's savvy screenplay and a gallery of oddball performances, Tony Scott's True Romance is a funny and violent action jaunt in the best sense."
 Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100 based on 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Phil Villarreal of the Arizona Daily Star called it "one of the most dynamic action films of the 1990s".
 Peter Travers of Rolling Stone gave it three stars, saying "it's Tarantino's gutter poetry that detonates True Romance.
 This movie is dynamite."

 Roger Ebert gave the film a positive review remarking that "the energy and style of the movie are exhilarating", and that "the supporting cast is superb, a roll call of actors at home in these violent waters: Christopher Walken, Dennis Hopper, and Brad Pitt, for example".
 A negative review by The Washington Posts Richard Harrington claimed the film was "stylistically visceral" yet "aesthetically corrupt".

 Janet Maslin of The New York Times wrote, "True Romance, a vibrant, grisly, gleefully amoral road movie directed by Tony Scott and dominated by the machismo of Quentin Tarantino (who wrote this screenplay before he directed Reservoir Dogs), is sure to offend a good-sized segment of the moviegoing population".

+Accolades

+In 1993, Tarantino's screenplay for the film was nominated at the 20th Saturn Awards for "Best Writing".